grandadmiral-thrawn/smashDB/README.md

 - V.0.0.9 : Precip fixed to not have a duplicate output.

 - V.0.0.9 : Bug in PAR date stamp fixed.
+Also, for some reason the '.' after LTERLogger.dbo. had been removed for a few attributes on the update, so that we fixed also.
+Right now we don't have a clear update method for FSDBDATA written since this is only going LTERLogger to LTERLogger!

 - V.0.0.9 : NR daily table in LTERLogger_pro is different type than in FSDBDATA, added in exception to handle this